Image: Leonid Andronov / Adobe Stock

 Overview

-The Global Challenges in Transport – Infrastructures online course gives transport professionals from around the world a unique opportunity to broaden their knowledge on the way transport infrastructures are planned, financed, evaluated, managed, and used.
+The Global Challenges in Transport: Infrastructures online course gives transport professionals from around the world a unique opportunity to broaden their knowledge on the way transport infrastructures are planned, financed, evaluated, managed, and used.

 Global Challenges in Transport: Infrastructures

-Status: CLOSED
+Status: OPEN

-Course Coordinator: Ms. Helen Morrissey
+Course Director: Dr Helen Morrissey

-Course Length: 6 weeks
+Course Length: 6 teaching weeks

-Course Fee: Private sector £2,500; Public sector £1,500.
+Course Fee: Private sector £2,750; Public sector £1,650.
 Discounts and scholarships available.

-Key Dates: Last day for scholarships and general applications: Monday 16 September.
+Key Dates: Last day for scholarships and general applications: Sunday 27 September 2026

-Applications closed >
+Applications open >

 Learning Objectives